yuya-takeyama/andy/README.md

 Andy builds apk file from your repo and distributes for you.

-Currently, and can checkout worktree only from Subversion.
+Currently, Andy can checkout worktree only from Subversion.

 Author
 ------